-If you have a septic tank, it’s important to be careful about the products you use to clean your drains.
-Some conventional drain cleaners are not safe for septic systems and can lead to costly repairs or even system failure.
+If you have a septic tank, you must be careful about the products you use to clean your drains.
+Some conventional drain cleaners are unsafe for septic systems and can lead to costly repairs or even system failure.

 The answer to this question is both yes and no. It depends on the ingredients in the cleaner and how you use it.
 Some liquid drain cleaners are safe for septic tanks as long as they’re used sparingly and according to the manufacturer’s instructions.
-However, there are also some natural alternatives that are just as effective and won’t harm your septic system.
+However, some natural alternatives are just as effective and won’t harm your septic system.

 We recommend using natural cleaning products whenever possible, especially if you live in a house with a septic tank.
 Thankfully, there are a few natural and DIY options, and we’ll cover the details below.